-Like many actors, Keisuke begin his career in the theater.
-But unlike most, he started by shattering stereotypes by winning major, non-Asian-specific roles in productions of “1776,” “My Fair Lady,” “The Last of Mrs. Lincoln,” and “Anything Goes.”
+Like many actors, he begin his career in the theater – but unlike most, he started by shattering stereotypes by winning major, non-Asian-specific roles in productions of “1776,” “My Fair Lady,” “The Last of Mrs. Lincoln,” and “Anything Goes.”
 He has performed on stage with the Geffen Playhouse, the Venture West Theatre Company, the Classical Theatre Lab, Gily Productions, and Fire Rose Productions.

 A writer and musician, he wrote, produced, and performed in the world’s first Martial Arts Musical Comedy, “Memoirs of a Ninja,” with composer Brian Lewis.
 The satirical work won five Maddy Awards, five Garland Awards, and was honored as a “The Best Theatre 2000” pick by NiteLife After Dark magazine.